 Notable MMF alumni include award-winners Yazz Ahmed, Ben Lovett, Louise Alder and Janek Gwizdala, and others who started their musical careers at the foundation have come back to teach.

 Ed Babar, 34, from Brixton, who was at MMF from 1994 to 2005, came back in 2010 as a teacher after finishing his music studies at University.

 He said: “For me, my music career has almost been defined by Merton Music Foundation.
 Certainly the most enjoyable aspects of my musical upbringing were there.
 I met some amazing musicians and made lifelong friends.
 It was through MMF that I took up double bass and it was through them that I got so many opportunities, too.

 “And then as a tutor I think the variety of opportunities offered by MMF certainly give me experience working on a real range of fields across the musical and teaching profession.
 1-to-1 teaching, whole-class teaching, working with ensembles, orchestras and string groups, working with Special Educational Needs (SEN) schools.

 “There’s such a range in the services that Merton Music Foundation offers that as a tutor it was just fantastic to get so much experience doing all those different things.”

-Babar left MMF as a teach in 2017 and now works with a music charity, leading Blues & Roots ensemble, a nine-piece band performing music by Charles Mingus, a prominent American jazz band leader and composer known for writing protest music promoting civil rights 1940s-1970s America.
+Babar left MMF as a teacher in 2017 and now works with a music charity, leading Blues & Roots ensemble, a nine-piece band performing music by Charles Mingus, a prominent American jazz band leader and composer known for writing protest music promoting civil rights in 1940s-1970s America.

 Babar is not the only MMF graduate to have close ties with the foundation.
 John Merriman, 42, was only 12 years old when he joined the foundation and stayed there throughout his childhood.